Why API Penetration Testing Must Evolve Beyond Standalone Assessments

 3. Reporting: Turning Findings into Action

 Reporting is where many API penetration testing efforts lose momentum.
 Vulnerabilities are documented, shared, and then slowly fade into backlogs without clear ownership or follow-through.
-In a test-managed model, reporting must:- Clearly articulate severity and business impact
+In a test-managed model, reporting must:

 - Enable prioritization alongside other test failures